timjogorman/RicherEventDescription/guidelines.md

 BEFORE is used where the event ended before the document itself was written.
-The bracketed events below would be marked as "BEFORE" (and all other EVENTs and TIMEX3s are unmarked):
+The bracketed events below would be marked as "BEFORE" (all other EVENTs and TIMEX3s are unmarked):

 - The **[shooting]** **[shocked]** the small city.